Leavin' (Jesse McCartney song)

 "Leavin'" is a song by American singer-songwriter Jesse McCartney, released as the lead single from McCartney's third studio album Departure (2008).
 Written and produced by Tricky Stewart and The-Dream, with additional writing by James Bunton and Corron Ty Cole, "Leavin'" was sent to U.S. mainstream radios on March 10, 2008.

-"Leavin'" was considered a departure from Jesse's young image, having a more adult topic and sound.
-Lyrically, the song sees Jesse eyeing a female's backside with plans to steal her from her current beau.
+Namesake of the album's title, "Leavin'" was considered a departure from McCartney's youthful image in favor of adult-oriented subject matter, vocal delivery and production.
+Lyrically, the song finds McCartney admiring a female's backside with plans to steal her from her current beau.
 Sonically, the song is pop with an electro production style and sound effects from digital watches, alarm clocks and kitchen timers.
 Its music video shows the singer admiring a model before kissing her at the end.

-"Leavin'" is McCartney's biggest hit single in the United States to date, receiving huge radio and mainstream play, reaching number one on the Billboard Top 40 Mainstream and the top-ten on the Billboard Hot 100, selling over 2 million digital downloads, and being certified Platinum by Recording Industry Association of America (RIAA).
+"Leavin'" remains McCartney's biggest hit single in the United States, reaching number one on the Billboard Mainstream Top 40 chart and peaking within the top 10 of the Billboard Hot 100; it sold over three million digital downloads and received triple platinum certification by Recording Industry Association of America (RIAA).
+Worldwide, it entered the top 20 in Canada and Scotland.